 New pharmaceuticals must be validated in regard to their quality, safety and efficacy before market authorization.
 To date, animal experiments are the standard method for drug testing and validation.
 However, due to species-specific differences, animal experiments often do not comprehensively evaluate the effect of the compounds in humans1.
 For this reason, it is important to generate human tissue models that can be used for in vitro tests of new drugs and substances.

-One of the focuses of our group is the creation of in vitro test models with our biological vascularized scaffold (BioVaSc).
+One of the focuses of our group is the creation of in vitro test models with our biological vascularized scaffold (BioVaSc)2,3.
 The BioVaSc can be used as a static or dynamic 3D matrix system.
 For static culture, the decellularized porcine jejunal segment (Small Intestinal Submucosa SIS-Muc) is placed in a metal insert for cell reseeding.
 Various cells, such as cancer and endothelial cells can be cultured on the scaffold.

 For dynamic culture, the BioVaSc is attached to a bioreactor system that applies flow throughout the vasculature or across the surface of the scaffold.
-Current bioreactors implement biological, mechanical or electrical stimuli that act upon the differentiation or proliferation of cells2.
+Current bioreactors implement biological, mechanical or electrical stimuli that act upon the differentiation or proliferation of cells4.
 For bioreactors in the field of Tissue Engineering, the basic concept is to simulate the conditions in the human body.
 Wherein, cells are provided a natural environment in which they can interact with each other and their surrounding extracellular matrix.
-For the production of in vitro test systems or transplants, the ability to mimic the natural enviroment of cells with an appropriate carrier structure and bioreactor system is critical3.
-Therefore, more complex and technically demanding devices must be developed in order to fulfill these tasks4.
+For the production of in vitro test systems or transplants, the ability to mimic the natural environment of cells with an appropriate carrier structure and bioreactor system is critical5.
+Therefore, more complex and technically demanding devices must be developed in order to fulfill these tasks6.

 For the establishment of our tumor model, we used a scaffold derived from a porcine jejunal segment with preserved tubular structures, which include the feeding artery, vein and the connecting capillary bed.
 All porcine cells were removed by chemical, mechanical and enzymatic decellularization, and the scaffold was gamma-sterilized.
-The restored tubular vascular structures was subsequently reseeded with human microvascular endothelial cells using a recirculation perfusion bioreactor5, which mimics the biomechanical and/or biochemical parameters such as pH, temperature, pressure, nutrient supply and waste removal4.
-The re-endothelialization of the tubular structures creates a human blood vessel equivalent within the collagenous scaffold5,6.
-In the following step, the surface of the former lumen (mucosa) was seeded with primary human cells to establish co-culture5–7.
+The restored tubular vascular structures was subsequently reseeded with human microvascular endothelial cells using a recirculation perfusion bioreactor7, which mimics the biomechanical and/or biochemical parameters such as pH, temperature, pressure, nutrient supply and waste removal6.
+The re-endothelialization of the tubular structures creates a human blood vessel equivalent within the collagenous scaffold3,7.
+In the following step, the surface of the former lumen (mucosa) was seeded with primary human cells to establish co-culture3,7,8.